myrtam/CANNR/README.md

 be built.  project.json is the project file for OSX, whereas winproject.json is the project file for Windows.

-THIS INITIAL RELEASE DOES NOT ALLOW FOR SPACES IN FILE OR DIRECTORY NAMES!
+THIS INITIAL RELEASE DOES NOT ALLOW FOR SPACES IN FILE OR DIRECTORY NAMES WHEN USING THE COMMAND LINE TOOL!

 To run the example on OSX, navigate to the source/runtime directory, then run the command